Bonterms/Standard-Agreement-for-Marketplace-Transactions/README.md

 # Standard-Agreement-for-Marketplace-Transactions

 ## About Bonterms
 [Bonterms](https://bonterms.com/) is simplifying commercial contracting through Standard Agreements.
-Our enterprise Cloud Terms (with DPA and SLA Attachments), Professional Services Agreement (PSA) and Mutual NDA let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
+Our Standard Agreements let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
 The Bonterms Platform will leverage our Standard Agreements to take collaborative dealmaking to the next level.
 Bonterms is lawyer-led and funded by XYZ Capital and Wilson Sonsini.

 ## How to Use